MatthewGCampbell/MacMousePi/README.md

 # Macintosh 512K USB Mouse Adapter

 This project allows a modern USB mouse connected to a Raspberry Pi to control a vintage Macintosh 512K through its original DB-9 mouse port.
-It uses a Raspberry Pi to read USB mouse movements and send them via serial to an Arduino R4 Minima, which outputs the quadrature signals required by the Mac's mouse interface.
+It uses a Raspberry Pi to read USB mouse movements and send them via serial to an Arduino (with 5V logic), which outputs the quadrature signals required by the Mac's mouse interface.

 ---